In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 There were a few things that we might want to see improved, but overall they were really good parks.

-But there are some where it’s clear that they need to be doing more work though.
+However, there are some parks where it’s clear that they need to be doing more work though.

 And honestly, there was one park that we would not go back to at all.
 It’s just not being cared for.

 Now, that being said, let me again say, that’s not the rule.
-It is the exception.
+It’s the exception.

-There are many fine parks and resorts in the Thousand Trails and Encore system.
+There are many fine parks and resorts in the Thousand Trails and Encore system though.

 And I have to say that we have seen evidence that Thousand Trails is investing in their parks now.

-They are working to try to upgrade them and really bring them up to snuff again.
+They are working to try to upgrade them and really bring all of them up to snuff again.

 So hopefully in the future, some of those lower quality parks will be cared for.
 And if so, I will be able to say that this is not a con anymore.